cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

     src="{{ site.url }}{{ site.baseurl }}/assets/img/stardew-valley-fishing.jpg"
     alt="Fishing minigame in Stardew Valley">
   <figcaption>
-    Animal Crossing's fishing is simpler and more approachable, but the added complexity of fishing in Stardew Valley may entice players to practice and return to it more often.
+    <em>Animal Crossing</em>'s fishing is simpler and more approachable, but the
+    added complexity of fishing in <em>Stardew Valley</em> may entice players to practice and return to it more often.
   </figcaption>
 </figure>

 The tradeoff the two games make is between the depth of gameplay, the experience to the player, and how it gates additional content or resources.

-Animal Crossing creates a streamlined experience, possibly targeted at more casual players, but at a cost of low skill-expression (some fish give you less time to press `A` before fleeing).
+*Animal Crossing* creates a streamlined experience, possibly targeted at more casual players, but at a cost of low skill-expression (some fish give you less time to press `A` before fleeing).
 As a new player, it's easy to get into fishing and see what waits for you out in the water.
 However, players may